 Building healthier communities

 Significantly, the company has initiated sanitation, water and toilets projects with the active participation from communities.
-People from the community are involved right from the planning stage and through out the implementation to ensure that the projects are self-sustainable.
+People from the community are involved right from the planning stage and throughout the implementation to ensure that the projects are self-sustainable.
 This happens only if the communities can take ownership of the assets created and are responsible for the benefits of the programmes.

 Sanitation and hygiene are key development priorities in India; only 57.8% of households in Karnataka use an improved sanitation facility with just 13.6% of people having latrines appropriate to the geographical area.
 Apart from building toilets in schools in Ramanagara district, the company has also built public sanitation units in different parts of Karnataka: Haliyal, Dandeli and Joida in Uttara Kannada district.

-It designed the unique ABCD programme to create awareness about good sanitation practices among children, teachers, and community.
+It designed the unique ABCD programme to create awareness about good sanitation practices among children, teachers, and the community.
 Initiated in schools where it had previously built toilets for girls, it was aimed at motivating individual households to build toilets.
 Children were inspired to spread the message in the community, and this led to 7000 households building toilets and 90 villages being declared open defecation free.

 Toyota takes healthcare to the people through a mobile medical unit that benefits 1800 people and has donated medical equipment to health centres in Byramangala and Bidadi.
 It has also set up six safe drinking water purification units that benefit close to 150,000 people.